 Since the last poll, held in December 2019, we have seen a global pandemic, a war between Russia and Ukraine and an ongoing conflict in Gaza, wreaking havoc on supply chains and causing record-high inflation rates.

-The UK, meanwhile, is on its third Prime Minister since the 2019 election, with Rishi Sunak trailing in opinion polls ahead of the 4 July vote behind Labour leader Sir Keir Starmer.
+The UK, meanwhile, is on its third Prime Minister since the 2019 election, with Rishi Sunak's Conservatives trailing in opinion polls ahead of today's vote behind Labour and its leader Sir Keir Starmer.

-Ahead of the election, Just Drinks has spoken to UK drinks industry representatives and non-governmental organisations to hear what they believe are the most pressing issues a new government of any colour needs to address.
+Ahead of today's poll, Just Drinks canvassed UK drinks industry representatives and non-governmental organisations to hear what they believe are the most pressing issues a new government of any colour needs to address.

 Alcohol duty